nicholasadamou/CISC-460-Project-Management-Capstone-Project/README.md

 License
 -------

-Northweast Contract Database System's Project is © 2018 Nicholas Adamou, Nicholas Wiedman, Farheen Fatima, Jared Loucks.
+CISC-460-Project-Management-Capstone-Project is © 2018 Nicholas Adamou, Nicholas Wiedman, Farheen Fatima, Jared Loucks.

 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.